 Here’s a pin where playing is the theme.

-2.6 Bedroom as background for indoor photos
+2.6 Bedroom as a background for indoor photos

-You can also use the below inspirations.
+You can also use the photos below as inspiration.

 A bathroom can be a good place to shoot photos of the kids.